JudiniLabs/code-gpt-docs/docs/tutorial-basics/docs_issues.md

 CodeGPT should open the large file without crashing.

 **Actual Behavior:**
-CodeGPT crashes with an error message saying "Application has stopped working."
+CodeGPT crashes with an error message saying, "Application has stopped working."

 **Screenshots:**
 ![Error Screenshot](link_to_screenshot)